How big is it?

 Expect heavy crowds during spring, summer, and fall months.
 You will find fewer crowds in the early spring or late fall.
 The South Rim is open year round, but heavy snows close the road to the North Rim from late October to mid May of each year. (top of page)

 Pets must be physically restrained at all times.
 Leashed pets are allowed on the rim trails throughout the developed areas in the park but not below the rim.
 The only exception is certified service dogs.
 Persons wishing to take a service dog below the rim must check in first at the Backcountry Information Center.
-There is a kennel on the South Rim but not on the North Rim. (top of page)
+There is a kennel on the South Rim but not on the North Rim.
+Learn more about bringing your pet to Grand Canyon. (top of page)

 Backcountry rangers recommend that hikers make their first overnight trip into the inner canyon on the park's "Corridor" trails.
 The Corridor is the area including and immediately adjacent to the Bright Angel and North and South Kaibab trails.
-This area includes three campgrounds: Indian Garden, Bright Angel, and Cottonwood. (top of page)
+This area includes three campgrounds: Havasupai Gardens, Bright Angel, and Cottonwood. (top of page)

 Summer temperatures on the South Rim are relatively pleasant (50°s - 80°s F; 10°s to high 20°s C) but inner canyon temperatures are extreme.
 Daytime highs at the river, 5000 feet below the rim, often exceed 100° F (38° C).
 North Rim summer temperatures are cooler that those on the South Rim due to the increased elevation.

 Winter conditions at the South Rim can be extreme: expect snow, icy roads, and possible road closures.
 Temperatures are low, and with the wind-chill factor can at times drop below 0° F (-18° C).
 Canyon views may be temporarily obscured during winter storms; in such cases, entrance fees are not refundable.
 More about South Rim Winter Visits.